LibreShark/sharkdumps/pc-gameshark-v1.1.md

 ## Copy protection dongle

-Authentic Datel parallel port dongles are hard to find these days, so @RWeick has created an open source clone that anyone can make:
+Authentic GameShark PC dongles are hard to find these days, so @RWeick has created an open source clone that anyone can make:

 <p>
   <a href="https://github.com/RWeick/PC-Gameshark-Dongle">